Reinforcement Fine-tuning (GRPO)

 Format Reward Function

-def format_reward_func(prompt: str, completion: str, example: dict[str, str]) -> int:
+def format_reward_func(prompt: str, completion: str, example: dict[str, str]) -> float:

 # Imported packages must be inside each reward function